 - Divide - Divide shapes by separating overlapping and non-overlapping parts.

 When combining shapes with the boolean operators, the user may choose between destructive or non-destructive combination modes.
-In destructive combination mode, the selected objects are deleted and replaced by a single object with a shape resulting from the boolean operation.
+In destructive combination mode, the selected objects are deleted and replaced by a single object with a shape resulting from the composition.
 The original shapes and paths cannot be changed, unless the whole operation is undone (using the Undo command).

-To combine shapes using destructive boolean operations, select the objects whose shapes must be combined.
+To combine shapes using destructive operations, select the objects whose shapes must be combined.
 It is important to note that for some of the combination modes the selection order matters.
-Select one of the boolean operation commands from the Object - Combine menu.
+Select one of the shape composition commands from the Object - Combine menu.
 The selected objects are removed and replaced with a single object containing the resulting shape.

 In non-destructive mode, a new shape is created that will contain all the selected shapes and paths.
-This new shape is a Composite Shape and its result is a boolean operation over its member shapes.
+This new shape is a Composite Shape and its result is a composition of its member shapes.
 The member shapes can be selected and edited using the Shape selector tool from the toolbox.
 The non-destructive Composite Shape mode has the advantage that the original shapes are retained and can be modified, saved as styles and presets, or replaced at any time.

 To combine shapes in a non-destructive mode, select the objects whose shapes will be combined, considering that the object order matters.
 Select one of the operations in the Object - Composite menu.
 The selected objects are removed and replaced with a single object having the composite shape.
 The members of this composite shape can be edited and modified at any time.

-A second non-destructive shape combination mode is to use object groups and adjust the group by selecting one of the boolean operations from the Object - Composite menu.
-When a group of multiple objects is selected, applying a non-destructive boolean operation will result in the creation of a single virtual object inside the group, with the style picked from the first object of the group, and a shape resulting from the combination of the grouped shapes.
+A second non-destructive shape combination mode is to use object groups and adjust the group by selecting one of the composition operations from the Object - Composite menu.
+When a group of multiple objects is selected, applying a non-destructive shape composition will result in the creation of a single virtual object inside the group, with the style picked from the first object of the group, and a shape resulting from the combination of the grouped shapes.